-My spouse died and I was not on the mortgage, but I did get title to the property from being named as the heir in the will.
+My spouse died, but I wasn't a party to the promissory note or mortgage on our home.
+I did, however, get title to the property from being named as the heir in the will.
 The bank sent a notice of intent to foreclose.
 What can I do to keep the house?

 It's possible that the reason the lender sent a notice of intent to foreclose is because of a "due-on-sale" clause in the mortgage.
 Mortgage contracts often contain this kind of provision.
 A due-on-sale clause states that if the property is sold or conveyed to a new owner, then the full loan balance will be accelerated and the entire balance of the loan must be repaid.
-If there is a due-on-sale clause, the mortgage usually cannot be assumed, but there are exceptions (see below).
+If the contract has a due-on-sale clause, the mortgage usually can't be assumed, but federal law provides some exceptions (see below).

-A Consumer Financial Protection Bureau (CFPB) rule should make it easier for you to take over the mortgage.
-As of April 19, 2018, this federal rule requires servicers to communicate with and provide protections to family members who inherit the home if the borrower dies.
+As of April 19, 2018, federal law requires servicers to communicate with and provide protections to family members who inherit the home if the borrower dies.

-Specifically, under the rule, the servicer must promptly identify and communicate with those who receive property:
+Under the rule, the servicer must communicate with those who receive property:

 A successor in interest, like an original borrower, is also entitled to enforce certain provisions of the servicing rules, including loss mitigation procedural protections.
 (To learn about federal loss mitigation procedural protections, see Federal Laws Protecting Homeowners: Foreclosure Protections.)

-If you qualify for a refinance, not only will you be able to stay in the home, you may be able to:
+If you qualify for a refinance, not only will you be able to stay in the home, you might be able to:

 (To learn more about refinancing a mortgage loan, see Is Now a Good Time to Refinance My Home Mortgage?)